-Learning management systems are transforming how associations deliver continuing education and professional development opportunities.
-But with increased demand comes higher expectations from everyone-members, administrators, learning leaders and executives alike.

-Members, the consumers of content, expect it to be relevant to where they are in their learning journeys and easy to access from anywhere.
-Learning leaders want to be able to create and curate the best content possible.
-They also have to be able to customise learning experiences, setting up individualized learning paths, automatic notifications and rules-based content releases.
-The association needs to see that learning is having an impact-whether boosting member attraction and retention, driving skills development or getting learners up to speed fast.
+Learning management systems are transforming how organisations deliver professional development and training experiences.
+But with increased demand comes higher expectations from everyone-employees, administrators, trainers and leaders alike.
+Employees, the consumers of content, expect it to be relevant to where they are in their learning journeys and easy to access from anywhere.
+Trainers want to be able to create and curate the best content possible.
+They need to be able to customise learning experiences through individualised learning paths, automatic notifications and rules-based content releases.
+The organisation must see that learning is having an impact whether boosting retention, driving skills development or getting learners up to speed fast.